ArtBlocks/artblocks-contracts/README.md

 Legacy minting contract for flagship V0 core: [0x47e312d99c09ce61a866c83cbbbbed5a4b9d33e7](https://etherscan.io/address/0x47e312d99c09ce61a866c83cbbbbed5a4b9d33e7).

-For deployed Engine/Partner/Explorations minting contracts, see PBAB directory [DEPLOYMENTS.md files](https://github.com/search?q=repo%3AArtBlocks%2Fartblocks-contracts+extension%3Amd+filename%3Adeployments&type=Code&ref=advsearch&l=&l=).
+For deployed Engine/Partner/Explorations minting contracts, see the archived source code in the `/posterity/engine/` directory and the deployment logs in `/scripts/engine/` directories.

 ### Shared Randomizers